 Alan has been a director at HODC since 2018.
 He started his professional career as a commercial real estate appraiser and has since transitioned to property tax consulting servicing commercial real estate owners as a Principal with Ryan LLC.
 Alan has a B.S. in marketing from Northern Illinois University.
 Alan was raised in the northern suburbs and currently resides in Buffalo Grove IL.

 Jack Kaplan has been a director at HODC since 2003.
 He is an attorney with a long history of involvement with not-for-profit organizations.
 He served as Director of Public Policy and Advocacy for United Way of Illinois and United Way of Metro Chicago for 10 years before retiring in 2018.
 Jack received a BA in Political Science from Drake University and a JD from IITChicago Kent.
-Jack grew up on the North Shore and lives in Northbrook.
+Jack grew up on the North Shore and lives in Evanston.

 Chealon has served on the HODC Board for over a year.
 She works for GC Housing Development LLC, the residential real estate development arm of Crane Construction Company, in which she is the Director of Real Estate Development overseeing affordable housing projects for seniors.
 Chealon attended Northwestern University and the University of Illinois – Urbana Champaign and received a BS in Psychology.
 She received her MS in Urban and Regional Planning and an MBA from the University of Illinois Urbana-Champaign.
 Originally from Peoria, IL Chealon now resides in Chicago.
 Her hobbies include long distance running, cooking, reading mystery and suspense novels, and drawing and painting.
 Chealon’s desire to serve on HODC’s Board stems from her belief that quality housing is not a privilege, and should be afforded to anyone who wants or needs it.

 Jon Teuber has been a director at HODC since 2020.
 His 25 years of non-profit experience involved leading grant acquisition and planning efforts in higher education and healthcare organizations.
 This led to his current work with Huron Consulting Group, supporting research management efforts at research institutes and universities.
 He earned his BA in public administration from Michigan State University and MA in education administration from Northeastern Illinois University.
-Jon has lived in Glenview for 20 years and found aligned interests with HODC in supporting equity, inclusion and organizational sustainability initiatives.
+Jon lived in Glenview for 20 years before moving to Evanston and found aligned interests with HODC in supporting equity, inclusion and organizational sustainability initiatives.

 Sydney is an Associate within the Strategy Consulting team at Jones Lang Lasalle (JLL).
 She currently consults on Change Management and workplace strategy creating forward-thinking practice and plans for Return to Office and Hybrid work environs.
 Prior to becoming a workplace strategy consultant, she held several roles within the affordable housing world including asset management, program management, consulting, and development project management.
 She earned her Master of City and Regional Planning with a focus on Real Estate Design/Development and Public-Private Partnerships at the University of Pennsylvania.
 Sydney also holds a BA in American Culture and Racial and Ethnic Studies from the University of Michigan – Ann Arbor.
 Sydney grew up in Deerfield and currently resides in Evanston with her husband and two crazy dogs, Crosby and Maslow.
 Sydney joined HODC’s board to maintain involvement within the affordable housing world (really, a community) and contribute to an area of immense interest and passion in a collaborative fashion.